-There are three ways to categorize prevention strategies: according to effectiveness, according to how they’re intended to help (their methodology), and according to whom they’re intended to help (their audience/clientele).
+There are three ways to categorize prevention strategies: effectiveness, methodology, and audience/clientele.
 Let’s take a look at all three classification systems.

 Classification by Effectiveness